51769

 The first and second stages of syphilis can be cured only with a single shot of penicillin," the specialist added.
 "The latent stage requires three shots.
 In worse cases where the infection spreads to the brain or coronary artery system, patients need intravenous treatments for two weeks.

-The third stage of syphilis is hardly found these days primarily because the bacteria is somehow purged by antibiotics people take earlier for other kinds of infection such as urinary tract or lung infection."
+The third stage of syphilis is hardly found these days primarily because the bacteria is somehow purged by antibiotics people take earlier for other kinds of infection such as urinary tract or lung infection.

 There is no vaccine for syphilis as of now.
 The most important preventive measure is to not have sex with people you don't know if they have syphilis or not but it is difficult to do.
 Protected sex using condoms is equally paramount.
 Condoms can offer almost 100% protection if used correctly but still, condoms can not prevent syphilis by 100% because it can be transmitted by direct contact as mentioned.
-Early detection and treatment are still key.
-You can come to PULSE CLINIC and PULSExpress walk-in laboratory to get tested any time and day.
-PULSE CLINICS and PULSExpress CLINIC are open 7 days a week, 365 days a year.

 Given today's medical advancements, treatment is not a big headache when it comes to the staggering rise of syphilis cases in Thailand.
 The real pain is actually how the sharp increase reflects something terrible in our society.